 National Laws and Regulations Affecting Sector

 There is no comprehensive law in Ecuador regarding CSOs.
 The basis of the sector's legal treatment is the Civil Code, effective since 1861.
 The Civil Code provides the President of the Republic the authority under the Regulation for Approval of the Statutes, Reforms and Codifications, Liquidation and Dissolution, and Registration of Members and Directives, of the Organizations under the Civil Code and Special Laws ("The Regulations") to establish and dissolve CSOs.
-Thus, CSOs are governed by Executive Decrees, which have been issued to address issues of operations, organization, and oversight.
-The most recent, Presidential Decree No. 982, was signed by President Rafael Correa Delgado on March 25, 2008, and substantially revises the Regulations' provisions governing CSOs.
-It provides additional requirements, controls, and causes for dissolution of CSOs that did not previously exist.
+Thus, CSOs are governed by Executive Decrees, which have been promulgated to address issues of operations, organization, and oversight.

 Other relevant national laws and regulations include the following: